merrysutijono/my-react-app/README.md

   ```
   npm install --save-dev live-server
   ```
-- To navigate to your project directory:
-  -> Use the cd command in your terminal to go to the folder where your website files are located.
-  -> For example, in this case the folder is 'my-react-app' type 'cd my-react-app' in your terminal.
+- To navigate to your project directory, use the cd command in your terminal to go to the folder where your website files are located.
+For example, in this case the folder is 'my-react-app' type 'cd my-react-app' in your terminal.
-- To start the live server, type the following command in your terminal:
+- To start the live server, type the following command in your terminal.
-  -> If you installed it globally, type
+  If you installed it globally, type
   ```
   live-server
   ```
-  -> If you installed it as a dev dependency within your project, type
+  If you installed it as a dev dependency within your project, type
   ```
   npx live-server
   ```
-  -> You can also configure an npm script in your package.json file (if you have one) to run live-server.
+  You can also configure an npm script in your package.json file (if you have one) to run live-server.
 For example:
 ```
 json
 "scripts": {
   "start": "live-server"
 }
 ```
-  -> Then, run the server with:
+  Then, run the server with:
   ```
   npm start
   ```